-- Only the staff in the Information Management Unit and other specified staff such as necessary ICT staff of the Department will have access to the Commission records.
+- Only certain staff in the Department including necessary ICT staff and certain outsourced providers who have a business need to access the Commission's records are permitted to do so.
 All staff and outsourced service providers accessing your data have signed confidentiality agreements.
 Access to the records will be carefully monitored and controlled, including for storage or maintenance purposes. - The team in the Department who will be responding to SARs will receive internal guidance and ongoing training to ensure the secure processing of personal data when responding to requests, or the exercise of other rights by you.
 Access within the Department to such data will be on a 'forbidden unless granted access' basis.
 Staff will be trained using guidance and procedures that have been drafted following expert advice.
 An access log will be maintained and will record each instance of access to the records.